SolDevelop/RPCC/README.md

 http://\[the-ip-you-choosed-in-the-run\]/index.php?run=\[launching point\]

-the lanuching point will run the program/app you wanted in windows remotely !
+the lanuching point will run the program/app you want in windows remotely !

 the launching point is the program path thats stored in load.key you need to change it or keep it as i made it